SyxMem/Syx-Memory/README.md

       }
      ```

+## Upcoming Features

+The following features are planned for future updates:

+- Read values from memory locations specified by nested pointers.
+- Enumerate and access process modules.
+- Read and write structures or objects in memory.
+- Support for more advanced memory manipulation techniques.

+Stay tuned for updates!

 # Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.